Skip to contents

 verbose

-Boolean.
-If TRUE, messages and plots generated during the execution of the function are displayed.
+If TRUE, display messages and plots during execution.
 Default: TRUE

 n.cores

-Integer, number of cores to use.
+Number of cores for parallel execution.
 Default: parallel::detectCores() - 1

 cluster